microsoft/FluidFramework/docs/content/docs/deployment/azure-frs.md

 audience.on("membersChanged", onAudienceChanged);
 ```

-`audience` provides two functions that will return `FrsMember` objects that have a user ID and user name:
+`audience` provides two functions that will return `AzureMember` objects that have a user ID and user name:

 * `getMembers` returns a map of all the users connected to the container.
 These values will change anytime a member joins or leaves the container.
 * `getMyself` returns the current user on this client.

 `audience` also emits events for when the roster of members changes. `membersChanged` will fire for any roster changes, whereas `memberAdded` and `memberRemoved` will fire for their respective changes with the `clientId` and `member` values that have been modified.
 After any of these events fire, a new call to `getMembers` will return the updated member roster.

-A sample `FrsMember` object looks like the following:
+A sample `AzureMember` object looks like the following:

 ```json
 {